I have seen the future of B2B marketing. It’s on Forbes.

 October 12, 2010 by Chris Koch · 7 Comments

 Technology marketers have spent the last 25 years trying to get and keep the attention of the people with their hands on the technology tiller inside multi-billion dollar organizations, CIOs.
 And for nearly that long, pundits have been predicting that the CIO role would become extinct, and that the strategic decisions about technology would be subsumed into the business.
 Those pundits have always been wrong.
-But this time, they may finally be right—at least about certain types of CIOs. … Read More
+But this time, they may finally be right—at least about certain types of CIOs.
+For … Read More

 Where is the utility in mobile apps for B2B?

 Mitch Joel has a nice post on HBR this week about bringing utility to marketing and social media.
 As is often the case, his advice pertains more to B2C than B2B, as I point out in a comment: "Utility" is a clear, succinct way of putting it.
 I am concerned about the B2B side of things, though, for complex technology solutions in particular.
-For customers in this realm, I think utility has long meant access to their peers and to expert advice during the purchasing and post-sales processes. … Read More
+For customers in this realm, I think utility has long meant access to their peers and to expert advice during the purchasing and post-sales processes.
+The … Read More

 Idea Marketing